sheraadams/sheraadams.github.io/README.md

 ### 7. Run the Python file

-You can easily run the python file in [Visual Studio Code](https://code.visualstudio.com/download) using the latest Python language extension along with the latest Jupyter Notebook and python extensions.
+You can easily run the Python file in [Visual Studio Code](https://code.visualstudio.com/download) using the latest Python language extension along with the latest Jupyter Notebook and Python extensions.

 ## Course Outcomes

-**Course Outcome 4:** Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
+**Course Outcome 4:** Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices to implement computer solutions that deliver value and accomplish industry-specific goals.
 By developing this application locally on both Windows and Mac I used industry best practice and used industry best practices to ensure performance and compatability in diverse computing environments.

 **Course Outcome 5:** Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.

 Giving only the designated user access to read and write to the AAC database prevents unauthorized users from accessing and modifying the database.
-Additionally stopping the Mongodb service when we are finished frees up resources on the system when the service is no longer being used.
+Additionally stopping the MongoDB service when we are finished frees up resources on the system when the service is no longer being used.

 Further, removing all hard-coded passwords and instead setting and retrieving database passwords from the environment allows our project to conform to secure software best practices and reduce vulnerabilities that hard-coded configurations can allow.

 ## Database Enhancements

 I reproduced this project locally with a step-by-step guide detailing the process.
 This enhancement reduces future workflows and increases efficiency.
-While the setup process was generally similar, there are important differences in these worlfows.
+While the setup process was generally similar, there are important differences in these workflows.

 To conform to secure software best practices I removed the hard-coded passwords from the Jupyter Notebook file and used environment variables for all passwords in the program.
 To accomplish this within the project, I changed the file to a Python file and set the environment variables in the terminal in Visual Studio Code.